It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 The WREDA Talent team can help connect businesses with talented students and graduates by:

-There is no general funding assistance available to help employers take on graduates or student interns.
+Currently, there is no general funding assistance available to help employers take on graduates or student interns.

 There are some instances where funding is available, if specific criteria is met: